sanskrit/raw_etexts_english/blogs/manasataramgini/2017-05-07_the-upper-story-in-a-few-pictures.md

 +++
-title = "The upper story in a fewxa0pictures"
+title = "The upper story in a few pictures"

 +++
 We have always held that there is no substitute to the knowledge gained